garnettr/YouTube-API_browserDock/README.md

 ## Why I built this project?
 To test the waters with API's and how to use them, so I picked my favorite site of all to practice with.

-Using YouTube API as my finial project gave me an incredible amount of motivation, since this is one of my favorite apps to use.
+Using the YouTube API as my finial project gave me an incredible amount of motivation, since this is one of my favorite apps to use.
 So creating a app, that in my opinion helps the viewing experience

 This was a great project to practice using API's and a final project for a JS boot-camp.